Blueberry Oatmeal Cookies

-These blueberry cookies are soft, and chewy, and need just 4 ingredients to make!
-They have no flour or eggs in them and bake in just 12 minutes.
+My blueberry oatmeal cookies are soft and chewy and need just four ingredients!
+They have no flour or eggs and they bake in just 12 minutes.

 Table of Contents

-• Just 4 ingredients.
+• Just 4 pantry staples.
 All you need is oats, bananas, peanut butter, and blueberries.

 • Naturally vegan and gluten-free.
 These cookies are great if you can’t tolerate dairy or gluten.